Brand Names: Panhematin

-Hemin is an enzyme inhibitor that is made from red blood cells.
-It works by lowering the production of a certain enzyme in the body.
+Hemin is made of red blood cells processed from human blood.
+Hemin works by lowering the production of a certain enzyme in the body.

 Hemin is used to treat the symptoms of occasional attacks of porphyria related to the menstrual cycle in women.
 Hemin helps control symptoms such as pain, increased heart rate or blood pressure, and changes in mental status.

-Hemin should not be used to treat porphyria cutanea tarda.
+Hemin should not be used to treat porphyria that affects the skin, also called porphyria cutanea tarda.

 Hemin is not a cure for porphyria.
 It will only control the symptoms of a porphyria episode.

-Hemin may also be used for other purposes not listed in this medication guide.
+Hemin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of hemin (Panhematin)?

-Stop using hemin and call your doctor at once if you have a serious side effect such as:
+Stop using hemin and call your doctor at once if you have:

 What is the most important information I should know about hemin (Panhematin)?